What really happens to those vegetables after you eat them?

 Follow Merrin and Pearl as they try to find a penny their brother just swallowed!

-Poop is used for so many things!
+Did you know poop is used for so many things?!

 - 1 knee-high stocking